Leptogenesis in an extended seesaw model with $U(1)_{B-L}$ symmetry: Acknowledgement

 \section{Acknowledgement}

 UKD acknowledges the support from Department of Science and Technology (DST), Government of India under the grant reference no. SRG/2020/000283.
 TJ would like to acknowledge the support from Science and Engineering Research Board (SERB), Government of India under the grant reference no. PDF/2020/001053.
 TJ thanks Ram Lal Awasthi, Sarif Khan, Amina Khatun and Soumya C for important discussions.
-TJ acknowledges the facilities provided by Institute of Physics, Bhubaneswar as the collaboration was started during the stay at IOP.
 TJ also acknowledges Adrish Maity, Saptarshi Mukherjee and Tapolina Jha for important discussion regarding the computational part.
 Authors also acknowledge them as a part of the simulation has been performed using their machine at initial stage of the work.
 Authors acknowledge the HPC facility (Vikram-100 HPC) provided by PRL, Ahmedabad.
 AM also wants to thank Ashimananda Modak for useful discussion related to numerical simulation.
+AM would like to acknowledge the financial support provided by SERB-DST, Govt. of India through the project EMR/2017/001434.
 NS acknowledges RUSA 2.0 Project.